milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Information from partners, vendors and third parties Anonymizing your information
 Why and how we process your information:
-Anonymizing your information
 In some cases, we anonymize information we have associated with you, such as your activity on and off our Products, and use the resulting information, for example, to provide and improve our Meta Products, including ads.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide:
-Content you create, like posts, comments or audio Content you provide through our camera feature or your camera roll settings, or through our voice-enabled features Metadata about content
-Interactions with AI at Meta and related metadata.
-For example, information you or others exchange with AI at Meta like content and messages
+Content you create, like posts, comments or audio Content you provide through our camera feature or your camera roll settings, or through our voice-enabled features Metadata about content and messages, subject to applicable law Interactions with our features that are part of AI at Meta and related metadata.
+For example, information like content and messages you or others exchange with these features
 Types of content you view or interact with, and how you interact with it Apps and features you use, and what actions you take in them Purchases or other transactions you make